StratifyLabs/StratifyBlog/content/device/2020-12-14-Thread-Local-Error-Context-in-Cpp.md

 };
 ```

-Achieving thread local storage on POSIX systems is actually quite simple.
+Achieving thread-local storage on POSIX systems is actually quite simple.
 Because `errno` is thread-safe, you can look at `&errno` to determine what error context you are in.
 The `m_signature` value is assigned to `&errno`.
 Even if you aren't using POSIX, newlib uses thread-safe `errno` so the approach works on any newlib run-time as well.

 ```c++
 static ErrorContext m_error; //used for first thread